Code-Institute-Submissions/Milestone-Project-167/README.md

 - As a returning visitor, I want to access up-to-date information on the artist's releases

 ##### As a frequent visitor
-- As a frequent visitor, I want to see if the artist is working on any new releases that I can expect soon
+- As a frequent visitor, I want to keep up to date on the artist's social media posts
 - As a frequent visitor, I want to sign up to a newsletter to keep abreast of the artist's releases and shows and any message the artist wishes to convey to fans

 #### Structure